History of Timișoara: Modernization of Temesvár

 The development of the city continued after the attempted 1848/1849 revolution.
 In 1849, Temesvár became the capital of the new Habsburg province, named Voivodeship of Serbia and Temes Banat.
 The province was abolished in 1860.
 The city became capital of Temes County after the Austro-Hungarian Compromise of 1867, which united the administrations of the region with those of the Kingdom of Hungary.

-In 1853, telegraphy was introduced in the city, and in 1857 Timișoara received gas street lighting.
+In 1853, telegraphy was introduced in the city, and in 1857 Temesvár received gas street lighting.
 In 1857, a train line linking Temesvár with Szeged was constructed, and in 1867, horse trams were introduced in the city.
 The Hungarian city of Temesvár became the first European city to have electric street lights in 1884, while the trams became electric in 1899 (after Bucharest, in 1884).
 Temesvár was also the first city in the Kingdom of Hungary, and later Romania, to have an ambulance station.

 After World War I, following an ephemerous pro-Hungary Banat Republic, and occupation by the Serbian Army, Timișoara was incorporated into the Kingdom of Romania in 1919, together with most of the Banat region.